Derwent Entertainment Centre: Naming rights

-On 9 June 2021, it was announced that Tasmanian-based MyState Bank had signed a three-year deal for the naming rights of the DEC, with the venue to be known as MyState Bank Arena.
+On 9 June 2021, it was announced that MyState had signed a three-year deal for the naming rights of the DEC, with the venue to be known as MyState Bank Arena.

 Future upgrades

 In January 2023, NBL CEO Larry Kestelman publicly suggested that expanding the arena's capacity would bring economic benefits, more jobs, and be cost-effective compared to the $375 million required for an AFL stadium at Macquarie Point in the Hobart City Centre.
 Kestelman emphasised that the arena is Australia's highest-selling venue based on capacity, demonstrating strong demand for larger crowds and events.
 Incoming NBL CEO David Stevenson also weighed in on Kestelman's comments, noting if approved by the Tasmanian Government, the project could increase venue capacity to over 6,000 for JackJumpers games and over 10,000 for standing concerts.